Sunnybrook-Physical-Sciences-Platform/summer_school_2025/README.md

 The program requires no background in MRI or neuroimaging, although some proficiency with basic programming in MATLAB or Python, and use of command-line tools would be helpful.
 Participants will be required to bring their own laptop.
 Module-specific software or requirements will be communicated to registered attendees at least 1 week in advance.

 ## Course Materials
-Lectures and tutorial materials for the summer school will be made publicly available here: https://github.com/Sunnybrook-Physical-Sciences-Platform/summer_school_2025
+Lectures and tutorial materials for the summer school will be made publicly available [here](https://github.com/Sunnybrook-Physical-Sciences-Platform/summer_school_2025)

 ## Modules Overview:
 ### Structural MRI (August 5, 2025)